publishing.co.uk

 Realistic expectations

-Even done well, expect a 10-30% response rate — it's a numbers game played with personalisation.
+Even done well, only a minority of well-matched pitches get a reply — it's a numbers game played with personalisation.
 Pitch 30 well-matched bloggers, not 300 random ones.
-Never mass-email, never attach the book unsolicited (it reads as spam and can carry malware flags), and treat every blogger as a relationship, not a transaction.
+Never mass-email, never attach the book unsolicited (it reads as spam and is often filtered by mail providers), and treat every blogger as a relationship, not a transaction.
 The ones who say yes become repeat reviewers for your next book.

 Building lasting blogger relationships